 By far the most popular way of growing fruit trees these days is with dwarf trees for small gardens and it might surprise you that it isn’t just gardeners tucked for space that are turning to compact, smaller trees– commercial growers and larger orchard plantations are choosing compact rootstock trees as a preferred choice rather than a necessity.
 Dwarf stock fruit trees are simply easier to manage, easier to look after and easier to harvest than bigger trees.
+Chris Bowers remains your dwarftree nursery of choice for the widest range of small growing fruit trees for patio and small garden.

 Why, you might ask, would a large-scale grower with acres to play with want smaller, less productive trees?
 Because smaller doesn’t necessarily mean less productive – certainly when the weight of crop if calculated per hectare, actually give more back than big, vigorous trees because they enable a closer planting distance.
 Add into the discussion the fact that the fruits of these smaller trees can often be larger, and of better quality, plus the ease of harvest [no ladders required] as well as general upkeep and it quickly becomes a no-brainer.
 Oh, and dwarfing trees are also quicker to come into fruit!
 The less experienced would – quite naturally assume – that a vigorously growing tree will start to yield more quickly than a slower, dwarf one.
 The reverse is true!
 Because larger rootstock trees do just that in the early stages – they grow a lot, but don’t necessarily think about actually bearing fruit for 3-4 years, or sometimes more.